Universal Approximation Theorem for Input-Connected Multilayer Perceptrons

-The IC–MLP architecture studied in this paper also allows direct affine dependence on the input at every depth.
-However, it is developed in a fundamentally different setting.
-No convexity constraints are imposed, and the networks are evaluated in a standard feedforward manner, rather than through optimization-based inference.
-In particular, the affine input term at the output layer follows naturally from the input-connected design and is not added as a separate modeling assumption.
-From an approximation-theoretic point of view, IC--MLPs therefore form a strict extension of classical multilayer perceptrons.

-It is also worth noting that related ideas of bypassing intermediate layers have been explored in other deep learning architectures, such as residual networks \cite{HeZhangRenSun2016} and densely connected convolutional networks \cite{HuangLiuMaatenWeinberger2017}.
-In those models, skip connections transmit information from earlier hidden layers to later hidden layers, while the raw input appears explicitly only at the first layer and does not enter deeper layers through independent affine maps.
-In contrast, both ICNNs and IC--MLPs include direct connections from the raw input itself to deeper layers.
-As discussed in \cite{AmosXuKolter2017}, this distinction is essential for preserving convexity in ICNNs.
-In the present work, we show that even without any convexity constraints, direct input connections lead to a feedforward architecture with a particularly transparent and sharp universality theory.
+Related ideas of bypassing intermediate layers have also been explored in other deep learning architectures, such as residual networks \cite{HeZhangRenSun2016} and densely connected convolutional networks \cite{HuangLiuMaatenWeinberger2017}.
+In those models, skip connections transmit information from earlier hidden layers to later hidden layers, while the raw input appears only at the first layer and does not enter deeper layers through independent affine maps.

 Constructions involving so-called \emph{source channels} that push the input values forward appear in the approximation-theoretic analysis of deep ReLU networks \cite{DaubechiesDeVoreFoucartHaninPetrova2022}.
 In that work, the authors introduce \emph{special networks} equipped with a source channel (SC) and a collation channel (CC).
 The source channel carries the input unchanged across all layers, ensuring that it remains available at each stage of the construction, while the collation channel aggregates the value of certain intermediate computations.
 These special networks are not standard feedforward networks, since neurons in the source and collation channels may bypass the activation; they serve as an auxiliary architecture used in proofs of approximation results and in deriving important properties of ReLU networks.

 The IC--MLP architecture studied in this paper differs from the above approaches in several respects.
 It incorporates direct affine dependence on the input at every layer as part of the network definition, rather than propagating the input unchanged through a separate channel or restricting its use to specific constructions.
 No convexity constraints are imposed, and the networks are evaluated in a standard feedforward manner.
 Moreover, the model allows for general activation functions, not only ReLU.
 In this paper, we study it in the context of universal approximation.